AhsanRaza05/Implementation-of-Bankers-Algorithm/README.md

 3. ## <div id = "Demon"> Program Demonstration </div>

-To demonstrate the program, let us consider a system with 5 processes and 3 resource types as shown in Fig Y [1]:
+To demonstrate the program, let us consider a system with 5 processes and 3 resource types as shown in Fig Y <a href = "#Ref" > [1]  </a>

 <p align = "center">
  <img src = "Readme%20Screenshots/Fig_Y.png" alt = "Fig.Y" >